MaRDI4NFDI/MORWiki/CONFIGURE.md

 uv run python3 -m morwiki --create-config /some/path
 ```
 If no path is specified, the configuration file will be created in the current working directory.
-Using the `--create-config user` option places the file in the user's cache directory.
+Using the `--create-config user` option places the file in the user's config directory (`~/.config/morwiki` on Linux).

 The configuration file in the working directory takes precedence over the user-level configuration file.
 To specify a custom configuration file located elsewhere, set the `MORWIKI_CONFIG_FILE` environment variable: